krakenjs/anemone-lingua/README.md

-anemone
+anemone-lingua
 =======

-anemone is a content loader middleware for react in [kraken-js](https://github.com/krakenjs/kraken-js) workflow.
+anemone-lingua is a content loader middleware for react in [kraken-js](https://github.com/krakenjs/kraken-js) workflow.
 It loads content strings from kraken-js style `.properties` bundles.

 #### Example Setup (in kraken config)
 ```json